 To assist with the challenge of meeting with our Federal Representatives, many of our Volunteer Grassroots Supporters are also approaching their more accessible State Legislators.
 Meeting with their State Legislators with the goal of obtaining their support and then having them “lobby” the Federal Representatives to Co-Sponsor H.R.25.
 Also, today’s State Legislators are often tomorrow’s Representatives in Congress.

 What comes next is very interesting.

-Additionally, though the 9 don't have an income-tax system, there is still room for improvement for modeling tax reform based upon The FAIRtax.
-None of the below 9 States use the prebate mechanism to address regressivity nor do they tax consumption as broadly as the FAIRtax does.
-This provides an opportunity for these 9 states which to lower their high sales tax rates and make their sales tax less regressive.
+Though these 9 States don't have an Income-TAX, there is still room for improvement for modeling tax reform based upon The FAIRtax.
+None of them for example, use the prebate mechanism to address regressivity nor do they tax consumption as broadly as The FAIRtax does.
+This provides an opportunity for these 9 states to lower their high sales tax rates and make their sales tax less regressive.

 The remaining 41 states have a State Income-TAX which taxes income "from whatever source derived", just as the federal income-tax does.

 Help FAIRtax Become The Number One Issue in 2022

 Enacting the FAIRtax must be a prominent topic in these times.
 We did it before, we can do it again, but we need your help!